-- From Southbound Loop 360: - Option 1: Drivers will take the braided southbound exit ramp located just south of RM 2222.
-The exit ramp will lead to a connector road that will allow a left turn directly onto Courtyard Drive. - Option 2: Drivers will take the southbound exit ramp located just north of RM 2222.
-Drivers will use the proposed intersection bypass lane to access the connector road that will allow a left turn directly onto Courtyard Drive.
-Note, the above drawing shows Option 1.
-Option 2 includes an intersection bypass lane that makes possible the movement described above.
-Visit Loop360Project.com to view the drawing for Option 2. - From Northbound Loop 360: Drivers will take the braided northbound exit ramp located north of Courtyard Drive.
+- From Southbound Loop 360: Drivers will take the new braided southbound exit ramp located just south of RM 2222.
+The exit ramp will lead to a connector road that will allow a left turn directly onto Courtyard Drive. - From Northbound Loop 360: Drivers will take the new braided northbound exit ramp located just north of the southern Courtyard Drive entrance.
 They will then use the connector road to reach the northern Courtyard Drive entrance.